sustech-se2019/group-c-sustech-chatroom/README.md

 1. The GUI of Registration and login and some click events (11612512 Dayin Chen)
 2. The Server of Registration and login (11612527 Zeng Zhengran)
 3. Read the content of Textfield and send to the server.
 Some dialog to forbiden the illegal operations (11612512 Dayin Chen)

+g) Future plan:
+   week10: Account register and Login form and Camera.
+   week11: Chating room and Friend system
+   week12: Translation and File transition
+   week13: Moments sharing and Comment or Like the Moment
+   Week14: Extra effect on GPA
+   Week15: Polish the GUI and the other details